Edge Developer Platform

 To delete a project, follow the steps below:

-1. Select the specific project you want to delete and switch to the "Project Settings" page.
+1. Select the specific project you want to delete, and switch to the "Project Settings" page.

 2. Find the "Delete Project" section at the bottom of the page, and click the "Delete Project" button.

-3. In the pop-up dialog box, enter the project name to confirm the deletion operation, and then click the "OK" button.
+3. In the pop-up dialog box, enter the project name to confirm the deletion operation, then click the "OK" button.

 Warning:

-Proceed with caution.
+Operate with caution.
 Deleted items cannot be restored.

-Project Setting
+Project Settings

 Project Name